selimslab/selimslab.github.io/_NOTES/psychology/emotions/courage.md

 tags: psy
 ---

-Standing up for what you believe to be right
+Standing up for what you believe to be right even if you fear

 Not fearlessness, you may fear yet you still do what is right